ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `string` | "base_link" |

 Description
-:   The base frame of the robot to use to obtain the robot’s pose from when not using the `use_start` request parameter.
+:   The base frame of the robot to use to obtain the robot's pose from when not using the `use_start` request parameter.

 ### **`route_frame`**